rveres/personal_website/src/pages/pages/2015-05-01---about/index.md

 ## What am I up to now?
 Well, honestly, a lot of things.
 But here's a glance.

 Currently, I'm building **Tanulj Kódolni**, or Learn to Code, the first online platform for learning to code in Hungarian.
 Simply put, Tanulj Kódolni has been my most ambitious project to date.
-Here's a sneak peek:
 ![Tanulj Kódolni](./tkpreview.png)

 I'm also helping to build **[Tour](https://tourapp.co/)**, a cool new travel app that makes planning your next trip a lot easier.
 I highly recommend you check it out.